jrl-umi3218/mc_rtc/doc/tutorials/recipes/lipm-stabilizer.md

 ## A bit of history

 The stabilizer presented in this tutorial was originally implemented as part of Dr. Stéphane Caron's [LIPM Walking Controller](https://github.com/stephane-caron/lipm_walking_controller).
 This implementation has been intensively used for walking, including stair climbing and extensive locomotion, notably as part of an Airbus' manufacturing use-case performed in-situ at their industrial factory.
 The implementation proposed in `mc_tasks::lipm_stabilizer::StabilizerTask` is an integration of the method proposed in Dr. Caron's original implementation.
 No significant conceptual alteration to the stabilization algorithm were made.
-Note that currently, walking hasn't yet been integrated within the framework, but can be achieved by using our maintained version of the LIPM Walking Controller can be found on our [Github repository](https://github.com/jrl-umi3218/lipm_walking_controller).
+Walking is currently provided in a separate  [controller](https://github.com/jrl-umi3218/lipm_walking_controller).

 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/vFCFKAunsYM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>